SteffenBlake/Motes/README.md

 Motes seperates Emoji into the following categories:

 ## Data 👓
-These are a lot like your toolbox Emoji.
-All the ones listed here let you change and modify the data you have going on in your program.
+These friends are a lot like your toolbox of Emoji.
+All the ones listed here let you change and modify the data you have.
 Saving, Reading, and Writing are all handled here!

 # 👈/👉 : Move Pointer
 These values move your Pointer left and right.
 They're two of your most important Emoji!